bisq-network/bisq-website/roadmap.md

  - Add Georgia, Botswana
  - Add new blockexplores: SoChain, Bitaps
  - Added check for ZEC addresses (only t addresses are permitted) and info popup for ZEC and ZXC
- - Added input validation for altocin addresses: IOP, PIVX, GBYTE
+ - Added input validation for altcoin addresses: IOP, PIVX, GBYTE
  - Added input validation for IBAN, BIC, email
  - Rename Cash/ATM deposit to Cash deposit
  - Increase max. allowed deviation from market price to 30%